Freysi21/Shotgun/README.md

   public override int Id {get; set}
 }
 ```

 If your pk is not named Id change it to ID in the class and update the dbcontext model mapping to refrence the sql pk name.
 Next create the repo

 ```csharp
 public class SomeTableRepository : ShotgunRepo<SomeDbContext, SomeTable, int>
 {
 }
 ```

 Next create the controller

 ```csharp
 public class SomeTableController: Shotgun<SomeTableRepository, SomeTable, int>
 {
 }
 ```

-Also in your program.cs you need to dependency inject ``` SomeDbContext, SomeTableRepository ```
+Also in your program.cs you need to dependency inject ``` SomeDbContext, SomeTableRepository ```.

-Now you should have some of the more common functionality from a REST API for sometable.
+After all this you should have some of the more common functionality from a REST API for sometable.
 If you want to remove some of the features you can just override the controller endpoints or just use the repository in your own controller.